icbi-lab/IHCount/README.md

 #### Cell counting and extraction of spatial features

 The segmentation and counting, as the final step in this workflow, was performed by CellProfiler.
-The probability maps, were loaded into CellProfiler either using the GUI or running it from the command line, which can be done by using the python script [runCP.py](/runCP.py).
+The probability maps were loaded into CellProfiler, either using the GUI or running it from the command line.
 We created a pipeline ([IHCount.cppipe](/IHCount.cppipe)) that utilises several internal modules to identify positive stained cells, nuclei and the area of tissue.
 As a first step the probability maps were split by the different colour channels red, blue and green and converted into grayscale.
 By multiple intensity based operations, we tried to reduce noise and to isolate the three different classes as good as possible.
 In the end, we received result tables for each image, which list the questioned parameters for each single tile.

 ![alt text](/images/cp_workflow.jpg)